kyma-project/website/content/blog-posts/2020-01-09-integration-testing-in-k8s/index.md

 2. **Automatic retries on failed tests**

 At one point, we had huge problems with flaky tests in Kyma.
-To merge a PR, all 22 tests had to pass on Minikube and GKE.
+To merge a PR, all 22 tests had to pass on a given Kubernetes cluster.
 If every test fails in only 2% of executions, the probability that all 22 tests pass is only 64%.
 Executing tests takes less than around 20 minutes, but when you add the time required for creating a cluster and provisioning Kyma, it doubles.
 You can imagine the frustration of developers who have to retrigger the whole Prow job because of a failure of one test that is totally not connected to the changes introduced in their PR.
 By introducing retries through the **maxRetries** parameter we didn't solve the issues with flaky tests completely, but we managed to reduce the number of situations in which retriggering a Prow job was required.

 3. **Running tests multiple times**